ika-rwth-aachen/ros2_unbag/README.md

             x, y, z = struct.unpack_from("fff", msg.data, offset=i)
             f.write(f"{x} {y} {z}\n")
 ```

+The message type, format and mode are defined in the decorator.
+The `ExportRoutine` decorator registers the function as an export routine for the specified message type and format.
+It has the following attributes:

+- `msg_types`: The message types that this routine can handle.
+(Can be a single type or a list of types.)
+- `formats`: The output formats that this routine supports.
+(Can be a single format or a list of formats.)
+- `mode`: Specifies export mode — SINGLE_FILE, MULTI_FILE, or SINGLE_OR_MULTI_FILE.
+This will only be used to determine if multiprocessing is possible.
+The above example shows a routine that exports to multiple files, one for each point cloud message.
+If you want to export to a single file, you need to handle the file writing logic yourself, e.g., by appending to the file in each call.

 You can import your own routines permanently by calling
 ```bash